emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 ## MQTT

 - The `$queue` prefix for shared subscriptions is not supported.
-- In v5.0, MQTT clients can no longer see EMQX cluster as a single black box due to eventual consistency.
+- In EMQX 5.0, MQTT clients can no longer see EMQX cluster as a single black box due to eventual consistency.
 Subscribers may or may not receive published messages from other clients after the subscription is confirmed.
-- In v5.0, keepalive (receiving PING) requires a full MQTT control Packet instead of a few bytes.
+- In EMQX 5.0, keepalive (receiving PING) requires a full MQTT control Packet instead of a few bytes.
-- In v5.0, the TLS listener does not support `partial_chain` and `verify_peer_ext_key_usage`.
+- In EMQX 5.0, the TLS listener does not support `partial_chain` and `verify_peer_ext_key_usage`.
-- The retry interval is 30s in v5.0 but disabled (0) in v4.4.
-The default config file in v4.4 has a retry interval of 30s.
+- The retry interval is 30s in version 5.0 but disabled (0) in version 4.4.
+The default config file in version 4.4 has a retry interval of 30s.

 ## MQTT over QUIC